 While you are reading this article and I am typing the words do re mi fa so la ti scale, you are most likely singing the scale already in your head.
-The do re mi fa so la ti scale is an extremely memorable melody line that you most likely remember from the song ‘De Re Mi’ that was performed in The Sound of Music film by Julia Andrews in 1965.
+The do re mi fa so la ti scale is an extremely memorable melody line that you most likely remember from the song ‘De Re Mi’ that was performed in The Sound of Music film by Julie Andrews in 1965.

 Even though the do re mi fa so la ti scale is a memorable music theater hit, what is the do re mi fa so la ti scale and how is it used by vocalists and musicians across the world?

 In this article, we will explore what the do re mi fa so la ti scale stands for, where the do re mi fa so la ti scale originated and how you can use the do re mi fa so la ti scale to improve your vocals and pitching skills.

 - What Is the Do Re Mi Scale?